vorakl/aves/README.md

 * Most of interface blocks such as a menu and a side bar, including their elements, can be turned on and off
 * An archives index with links to years and months
 * Lists of categories, tags and pages with an elements' description as separate pages
+* Lists of pages on a side bar
 * Configurable start page
 * A paginator for the unlimited number of pages
 * It's configured to hiding all html files in the end of links.
 All URLs end with a slash.